UBC-MDS/dsci_522_group14/README.md

 ### Usage

-To replicate the analysis done in this project, you must clone the repository, install the dependencies listed under 'Dependencies', and run the following below.
+To replicate the analysis done in this project, you must clone the repository and run the following below.

-To download the full data set and save it as 'maternal_risk.csv':
+To download the full data set and save it as 'maternal_risk.csv' in your current working directory:

 `python src/download_data.py --out_type='csv' --url='https://archive.ics.uci.edu/ml/machine-learning-databases/00639/Maternal%20Health%20Risk%20Data%20Set.csv' --out_file='maternal_risk.csv'`

-### Dependencies

 ## License

-The maternal health risk predictor materials here are licensed under the MIT License and Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).
+The Maternal Health Risk Predictor materials are licensed under the MIT License and Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).
 If re-using/re-mixing please provide attribution and link to this webpage.

 ### Attributions

-The data set is attributed to ...
+The data set is attributed to Marzia Ahmed and Mohammod Kashem (Ahmed and Kashem, 2020) as well as the UCI Machine Learning Repository (Dua and Graff 2017).

 ## References